July 31, 2025

 3. Warehousing Features

 NetSuite comes to the rescue with its fine-tuned inventory tracking capabilities.
 You can track inventory across a variety of locations — which can be hierarchical — and then split each of those physical locations into sub-locations.
-Finally, you can split sub-locations down into bins, which gives you a much more granular and fine-toothed method of tracking inventory across these locations.
+Finally, you can split sub-locations down into bins, which gives you a much more granular and fine-toothed method of tracking.
 You can see each location, which is then broken down into sub-locations like cross docks, damaged goods, and QA.

 How StockIQ Enhances NetSuite’s Warehousing